Smg21/Pixel_Jam_Fish_Epidemik/README.md

 Game I made as an entry for the Pixel Game Jam 2024.
-This is the first game I have ever coded.
+This is the first game I have ever programmed.
 I used Pygame and Aseprite.
 It is a fishing game, with a little fisherman and a few different animated fishes.
 You click to fish and for every fish caught you get a certain number of points.
 If you however catch the evil fish you lose 30 points.
 To win you need 500 points.
 I wrote my own code and I drew the pixel art but I used the sources below for the sounds and the fonts.
 #Sound Effect CONGRATULATIONS by <a href="https://pixabay.com/users/voicebosch-30143949/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=172193">Otto</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=172193">Pixabay</a>